-Tesla shares jump after cash burn worries abate, Musk apologizes to Street
+Tesla shares rise as investors embrace cash comments, Musk apology

 This quarter, not only was Musk’s tone non-confrontational, but he apologized to both analysts.

-The results could be a boon for the stock, as it is set to gain about $5 billion at the open.

-“Elon’s tone was generally improved vs. last quarter, which may seem trivial, but TSLA stock has become somewhat of an Elon sentiment gauge,” RBC analysts said.

-Musk reiterated a target of producing 6,000 Model 3 sedans per week by late August.
+On Wednesday, Musk reiterated a target of producing 6,000 Model 3 sedans per week by late August.
 After Tesla produced 5,000 per week in July following several delays in reaching that target, analysts were concerned whether it could maintain the production rate.

 “After three quarters where investors have been in the dark with respect to estimating Model 3 volumes and margins, Q2 felt like there might finally be some light at the end of the tunnel,” Evercore analysts wrote.
 “Come Q3, we may even be able to see the end of the tunnel, or Elon’s ‘Production Hell’.”